In addition to this FAQ page, this course has a dedicated help page.

-I (Ben) have failed courses in the past—it’s not the end of the world.
+No, it’s not the end of the world.
 Take it as a chance to come back again next year and really nail this stuff.
 And you can still keep your discoboard.

 However, you should also talk to student services (either via email or by visiting the office on Level 2 of the CSIT building) about structuring your courses around taking COMP2300 again next year.
 Again, it’s no big deal, but the earlier you start planning, the better.

 …I’m not happy with my mark

 We work really hard to make sure the course grades are a fair reflection of your performance in the course and your attainment of the learning outcomes.